mattermost/docs/source/configure/configuration-settings.rst

 At Rest Encrypt Key
 ^^^^^^^^^^^^^^^^^^^

 A 32-character key for encrypting and decrypting sensitive fields in the database.
-You can generate your own cryptographically random alphanumeric string, or you can go to **System Console > Environment > Database** and click **Regenerate**, which displays the value until you click **Save**.
+You can generate your own cryptographically random alphanumeric string, or you can go to **System Console > Environment > Database** and select **Regenerate**, which displays the value until you select **Save**.

 When using High Availability, the salt must be identical in each instance of Mattermost.